 What does steel offer the homeowner, especially in the post-Covid world of work?

-The pandemic has caused many working professionals to re-assess whether they need to continue to travel into urban centres or whether they should work from home and adjust their living space accordingly.
-The use of internal glazed screens, as detailed above, can help provide suitable workspace in the home, with maximum daylight but minimal noise disturbance.
-Crittall has established an online community where customers can exchange these and other ideas and solutions to improve their homes and businesses using the company’s products.
+The pandemic has caused many working professionals to reassess whether they need to continue traveling to urban centres or whether they should work from home and adjust their living space accordingly.
+Internal glazed screens, as detailed above, can help provide suitable workspace in the home with maximum daylight but minimal noise disturbance.
+Crittall has established an online community where customers can exchange ideas and solutions to improve their homes and businesses using its products.

-An initial higher investment in steel-framed windows and doors will be offset by its longevity and reduced maintenance, leading to lower, long-term costs compared with other materials; and steel is beautiful.
+An initial higher investment in steel-framed windows and doors will be offset by their longevity and reduced maintenance, leading to lower, long-term costs compared with other materials.
+Feel free to contact our team for more information.